-French for Beginners II (Revision 5)
+French for Beginners II (Revision 6)

-Delivery mode: Individualized study online ☑ with eText ☑,

-and Video component C (Overseas students, please contact the University Library before registering in a course that has an audio/visual component)
+Status: Replaced with new revision, see the course listing Tor the current revision Delivery mode: Individualized study online with Video component (Overseas students, please contact the University Library before registering in a course that has an audio/visual component).
+Delivered via Brightspace.
+Credits: 3 Areas of study: Arts or Humanities Prerequisites: FREN 100 or recent completion of French 20 (or two years of senior high school French or equivalent).

-Credits: 3

-Areas of study: Arts or Humanities

-Prerequisites: FREN 100 or recent completion of French 20

-(or two years of senior high school French or equivalent).
 A good knowledge of English grammar is essential.

-Precluded: FREN 103 (FREN 101 may not be taken for credit

-if credit has already been obtained for FREN
+Precluded: FREN 103 (FREN 101 may not be taken for credit if credit has already been obtained for FREN 103.)
 Challenge: FREN 101 is not available for challenge.

-Faculty: Faculty of Humanities and Social Sciences
+Faculty of Humanities and Social Sciences